 History of the Department

 The 1970s were years of dramatic change at New York University.
 The new Bobst Library, on Washington Square South, was completed in 1973.
 NYU consolidated its resources at the Square, selling its University Heights campus in the Bronx to City University.
 Phyllis Pray Bober, who had been in charge of art history at the Heights from 1967 through 1973, left NYU to become dean at Bryn Mawr College.
-Before leaving, however, she began to plan the creation of an Urban Design and Architecture Studies Program that would combine architectural, urban, and political history with studies of decision-making, technology, planning, landscape, and historic preservation as they affect the built environment of cities.
+Before leaving, however, she contributed to an Urban Design and Architecture Studies Program, originally conceived by Carol Krinsky, that would combine architectural, urban, and political history with studies of decision-making, technology, planning, landscape, and historic preservation as they affect the built environment of cities.
 After Bober’s departure, her colleagues at the Square, with the support of a grant from the National Endowment for the Humanities, developed the program into a full-fledged major.